-- If you want to make these and freeze for an easy morning breakfast option, just prepare the cinnamon french toast sticks all the way through cooking, then lay the cooked french toast sticks on a cookie sheet lined with parchment paper.
-Freeze for 2-3 hours, then transfer to a freezer-safe zip-tight bag for up to 2 months.
-These can be reheated in a 350 degree F oven for 8-10 minutes until hot, in an air fryer, or in the microwave for 2 minutes (though the texture won’t be as good).
+If you want to make these and freeze for an easy breakfast option, just prepare the cinnamon French toast sticks all the way through cooking, the lay the cooked sticks on a baking sheet lined with parchment paper.
+Freeze for 2-3 hours, then transfer to a freezer-safe Ziploc bag for up to 2 months.
+Reheat in a 350 degree F oven for 8-10 minutes until hot, in an air fryer, or in the microwave for 2 minutes.